hhandika/hhandika/README.md

 -->
 I am a self-taught programmer, taxonomist and field biologist by training.
 I enjoy computer building and tinkering with hardware and software.
 You will also often find me climbing up a montain in the tropics.

-I am a PhD student in Esselstyn's Lab at the Museum of Natural Science and the Department of Biological Sciences, Louisiana State University, USA.
+Currently, I am a PhD student in Esselstyn's Lab at the Museum of Natural Science and the Department of Biological Sciences, Louisiana State University, USA.
 I work mostly on taxonomy and molecular phylogenetic of rodents in Southeast Asia.
 My current coding projects are largely to support my research.

 🔭 I’m currently working on a Rust-based project to create a pipeline to assemble sequence capture genetic data.
 During my free time, I work on coding data science statistics from scratch.
 I implement it on six programming languanges that I am comfortable on using.